reaganhenke/narrative-game/README.md

 A template for a narrative game, using HTML, CSS, and JS.
 There are lots of engines that will build visual novels for you.
 For some reason, I decided not to use any.

 A few months ago, I wrote the code for [Ghost Whisperer](https://ifthencreate.itch.io/ghost-whisperer) so I could customize the audio puzzle.
 I learned a lot from [WebDevSimplified](https://github.com/WebDevSimplified/JavaScript-Text-Adventure).
 The full code for Ghost Whisperer is also [available on github](https://github.com/reaganhenke/narrative-jam-6).
 I'm sharing this simplified version with more comments so you can clone it and use it as a template for your own narrative game.
+You can see it in action here: [Narrative Game Template](https://ifthencreate.itch.io/narrativegametemplate).

 Are there bugs?
 Probably.
+Feel free to contribute or suggest new features.
 This was just a fun little project.
 Let me know if you have questions, suggestions, or make something cool with it!

 See more of my work through [IfThenCreate](https://linktr.ee/ifthencreate).